Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{$A_2$ fibrations of divisors from projective embeddings}

-One way of getting an $A_2$ fibration is to embed all of its fibers $E_t$ as divisors $E_t=X_t\subset Y$ into a single K\"ahler manifold $Y$.
-This idea can be used to prove Lemma~\ref{lem:a2_chain_div}.
-We will now do this $\ii$-invariantly to prove Proposition~\ref{prop:a2_in_sym_div} (necessary for Theorem~\ref{th:twist_inf_grass}) with the help of Lemma~\ref{lem:A2chain_from_fib}.
+One way of constructing an $A_2$ fibration is to embed all its fibres $E_t$ as divisors $E_t=X_t\subset Y$ in a single K\"ahler manifold $Y$.
+This idea can be used to prove Lemma~\ref{lem:a2_chain_div}, and now we will run such an argument $\ii$-invariantly to prove Proposition~\ref{prop:a2_in_sym_div}.